Earth's Habitat Change

 8 - Architectural Actions: Re-Balance

-For Integrating the idea of re-balance resources in a particular territory I will mention my Grand Egyptian Museum project; pictured above in the bird's eye perspective, is an example of a massive building of 280 metres width and 30 metres high that solves its energy needs with passive air circulation.
-The shell, made of light metal bars covered by a thin layer of light concrete of 5 inches and covered with five multi-insulation layers made of fibers, takes the extreme sun heat and transforms it in cool air, working as a heat pump, by interchanging the cool air stored underneath the whole building in serpentine cooling "caverns", in contact with the cool sand.
+I will mention my Grand Egyptian Museum project; pictured below in the bird's eye perspective, as an example of a massive building of 280 metres width and 30 metres high that solves its energy needs with passive air circulation.
+The shell, made of light metal bars covered by a thin layer of light concrete of 3 inches and covered with five multi-insulation layers made of fibers, takes the extreme sun heat and transforms it in cool air, working as a heat pump.
+This is achieved by interchanging the cool air stored underneath the whole building in serpentine cooling "caverns", in contact with the cool sand underground.
 The large glass window that faces the Giza pyramids reflects the sun light towards the artificial lake, that also acts as a heat interchanging device.
 A series of automatised screens and flaps moved by gravity control the air movement within the shell, allowing the permanent cooling during the day and releasing the excessive heat at night.
 The building produces all its energy, distributed as LV (low voltage) and, during the day, a series of strategically located mirrors introduce sun light to every single corner in the four levels; most of this mirrors are located within the large front courting wall.
 Columns, walls, and cantilever platforms are made of a light organic protruded plastics and wood structures filled with small spheres, which are finally wrapped with super-light sandy-concrete.
 Because of corrosion, cost and limited durability, there is no steel as structure.
 This sort of solution shows that a complete new approach to construction is needed.

 Pouchulu's Grand Egyptian Museum, Giza, Egypt, 2002.
 The largest museum of Egyptology, laying in an extreme environment, where temperatures would reach the unbearable, but still we would be able to inhabit the interior, thought as a thermal converter where interchanging heat pumps between the cool sandy underground and the hot exterior will provide electricity and air natural air conditioning.
 The destiny of the populated Giza and Cairo is another subject.
 Black pencil, coloured pencil, oil and pastel on glossy paper.

-Passive energy was solved in the mid-sixties, with many successful examples built in the US, the UK and Germany.
-Perhaps because of lack of common sense and by following the mainstream of construction research in new building techniques, it was abandoned.
+Passive energy was solved in the mid-sixties, with many successful examples built in the US, the UR.S.S., the UK, Germany, Argentina, France.
+A school with minimum or at time no needs of electricity.
+Was it because of lack of curiosity?
+Laziness?
+The extraordinary mainstream in passive energy research in new building techniques that started in 1945 lasted till 1975.
+It was abandoned.
 Unfortunately, what is today seen as ecological, it is not.
 The industry has evolved without the participation of architects.
 As a result, our old integrationist vision has vanished.
-Most engineers -apart from my friend Nick MacLean and a handful of colleagues- cannot understand the nature of materials and structures; the art of construction has been today replaced by the fascination of so called "smart" concepts, that is a marketing trick to install more and more expensive elements, designed, manufactured and installed with expensive materials and electrically-monitored devices.
-In general in architecture we do not need anything like that; in our houses, levers are enough, and for institutional architecture, bigger levers, bars and counter-weight mechanisms can move, translate, open or close any type and size of windows, doors, panels, roofs or platforms.
-The elements of nature should become again our ally: wind, water, and, most particularly, the forgotten gravity.
+Most engineers -apart from my friend Nick Maclean- cannot understand the nature of materials and structures; the art of construction has been today replaced by the fascination of so called "smart" concepts, which is plain marketing tricks to install more and more complicated elements, designed, manufactured and installed with expensive materials and electrically-monitored devices.
+In general, in architecture we do not need that.
+In our houses, levers are enough, and for institutional architecture, bigger levers, bars and counter-weight mechanisms can move, translate, open or close any type and size of windows, doors, panels, roofs or platforms.
+Cavity walls work perfectly well.
+There is nothing wrong in bricks and cement, if it will last a hundred years.
+If we need electricity, the elements of Nature and its capacity for producing and storing energy should become our ally: passive heat-cold differences, wind, water, and, most particularly, the forgotten gravity.

 Pouchulu's Grand Egyptian Museum, Giza, Egypt, 2002, bird's eye perspective from Giza's pyramids.
 Black pencil, coloured pencil, oil and pastel on glossy paper.

-In a larger perspective there is not much we can do to stop the consequences of our stupidity.
-We managed to destroy not just our atmosphere, now containing as much CO2 than in the times of dinosaurs, but most of the surface of this beautiful planet, cut in pieces with routes, highways, endless cities that (mostly) produce heat and rubbish.
+In a larger perspective there is much we can do to stop pollution.
+We produce loads of rubbish.
 Imagine a cubic hectare: 100 by 100 by 100 metres.
 Now imagine that volume times 10.000.
 This is about the volume of rubbish we put into the ocean, every year.
-Half of it sinks, the other half ends up forming an artificial floating island in between the US and Japan, closer to the former, that has now reached the size of 10 countries like France.
-Plastics, bottles, fishing nets, every single object that ends in rivers and then to the sea goes there after months or years.
-Many countries have been burying thousands of nuclear waste barrels in the bottom of the ocean, it is not difficult to imagine the fast corrosion of these precarious casks made of concrete, under such water pressure: as a result, in a few decades radiation will conquer the ocean.
-Finally, Godzilla will become a reality.
-The acidification of the sea was alerted by Jacques-Yves Cousteau back in the seventies; he insisted, and for decades, that once the ocean is dead our civilisation will be dead, because half of the Earth's oxygen is produced by Phytoplankton, it lays in the water.
-By 2018 half of it is gone.
-We are getting there, but we keep buying groceries packed in hard plastics, artificial cotton, plastic toys, balls and merchandising, everything directly produced by the oil and chemical industry, and those objects not only do not last with us more than a few years -sometimes a few minutes or hours- but advertising and marketing has installed the idea that wood, leather, cotton or any kind of natural fibre is expensive and old fashioned, when in reality, those are the basic materials to manufacture most of our objects of every-day use.
-Except, of course, those related to medicine and research, that logically till now require sophisticated plastic-based products.
+One third of it sinks, the other third floats within, and the remaining third ends up floating on the surface, forming an artificial floating island in the Pacific Ocean, between the US and Japan, closer to the former, that has now reached the size of 10 countries like France: plastics, bottles, washing machines, plastic recipient boxes. fishing nets, every single object that ends in rivers and then to the sea goes there after months or years.
+Billions of people throwing away things in the toilet, streets, streams, rivers and lakes, all ends up in the Ocean.
+The UK and France (apparently Russia did not) have been burying thousands of nuclear waste barrels in the bottom of the ocean, it is not difficult to imagine the fast corrosion of those precarious concrete casks, under water pressure: as a result, in a few decades radiation will conquer the ocean, and finally Godzilla will become a reality.
+The acidification of the sea was alerted by Jacques-Yves Cousteau back in the seventies; he insisted, and for decades, that once the ocean is dead our civilisation will die, because half of the Earth's oxygen is produced by Phytoplankton, in the ocean.
+By 2025 a third of it was apparently gone.
+We are getting there.
+We keep buying groceries packed in hard plastics, artificial cotton, plastic toys, balls and merchandising, everything directly produced by the oil and chemical industry, and those objects stay with us not even years (clothing) but weeks (shampoo bottles), hours (food packaging) or even minutes (sweets, chocolate, cigarette packaging).
+All used to be wrapped in paper, now is made of fake paper, plastic stuff.
+Fierce advertising and marketing has installed the idea that wood, leather, cotton or any kind of natural fibre is expensive, old fashioned, and not ecological, when in reality is the other way round!
+Those are the basic materials to manufacture most of our objects of every-day use.
+Except, of course, those related to industry: medicine, aeronautics, machines or space research, that require plastic-based products.
+Architecture and Habitat are not machines nor do they need them.

 Pouchulu's Grand Egyptian Museum, Giza, Egypt, 2002, first level plan.
 Black ink on film.

-Architects were unable to cast a spell on themselves.
+Architects are unable to cast a spell on themselves, and wake up.

 Read the next chapter, here.